pypa/packaging.python.org/source/specifications/platform-compatibility-tags.rst

 * pp: PyPy
 * jy: Jython

-Other Python implementations should use ``sys.implementation.name``.
+Other Python implementations should use :py:data:`sys.implementation.name <sys.implementation>`.

 The version is ``py_version_nodot``.
 CPython gets away with no dot, but if one is needed the underscore ``_`` is used instead.
 PyPy should